Learn how to repair sun damage on skin using natural ingredients instead of harsh chemicals.

 Goddess Garden Sun Repair System

-Goddess Garden is a brand that is well known for safe and effective sunscreen (you’ll find them in my Mom Tested Guide to Safe Sunscreens), and they have recently developed new skin care products specifically targeted to repair sun damage.
+Goddess Garden is a brand that is well known for safe and effective sunscreen (you’ll find them in my Guide to Non-Toxic Sunscreen), and they have recently developed new skin care products specifically targeted to repair sun damage.
 Goddess Garden’s award winning Sun Repair System is a simple a.m./p.m. skincare solution that delivers concentrated plant-based ingredients at a deep level to help repair accumulated sun damage that is often mistaken for normal skin aging.

 Two key products that are a must-have for your morning routine are Under the Sun Pre-Sunscreen Serum and Face the Day SPF 30 Sunscreen + Firming Primer.
 The serum is light but extremely nourishing and helps the sunscreen go on easily and smoothly.
 The sunscreen does dual duty as a daily SPF and makeup primer.
 It’s a rockstar combination!
 I’ve been using this dynamic duo for about a month and love how my skin looks and feels!